Compiled By Frank Partsch of Warren VT

 The Mad River Valley segment of Central Vermont is bordered on two sides by mountains which makes for some very good day hikes.
-The region is also adjacent to the Long Trail, making the Sugarbush / Mad River Valley a perfect place to resupply and rest if you are doing the Long Trail.
+The region is also adjacent to the LongTrail, making the Sugarbush / Mad River Valley a perfect place to resupply and rest if you are doing the Long Trail.

-Dolomite Trekking Center at Sugarbush Sugarbush Ski Area, home of classic Vermont terrain, and Dolomite, crafter of classic high mountain footwear, have teamed up with the US Forest Service and the Green Mountain Club to offer a variety of trekking opportunities.
+Dolomite Trekking Center at Sugarbush Sugarbush Ski Area, home of classic Vermont terrain, and Dolomite, craftier of classic high mountain footwear, have teamed up with the US Forest Service and the Green Mountain Club to offer a variety of trekking opportunities.

 Choose varying degrees of challenge, from guided ecological treks to more difficult adventures to the 3,975 ft summit of Lincoln Peak and on to the Long Trail.
-A Dolomite rental shop is on site.
+A Dolomite rental shop is on site

 Click Here for a map of the area.

 Mt.
-Abraham - Elevation: 4006 Feet
+Abraham Elevation 4006

 3-4 hours roundtrip, elevation gain 1,600', 5.2 miles.
 This popular